-This item was last sold on : 01/26/16
+This item was last sold on : 09/03/20

-Dumpling squash is available fall into mid-winter.
+Dumpling squash is available in the fall to mid-winter.

-The Dumpling squash was first introduced in the United States under the name “Vegetable Gourd” as a result of its appearance which resembled that of popular decorative gourds.
-The name, however, proved to be a poor marketing choice for an edible squash and it did not catch on as popular variety until it was renamed, Sweet Dumpling squash.
+Dumpling squash was first introduced in the United States under the name vegetable gourd as a result of its appearance which resembled that of popular decorative gourds.
+The name, however, proved to be a poor marketing choice for the edible squash and it did not catch on as popular variety until it was renamed Sweet Dumpling squash.
 Today, Dumpling squashes are continuing to be improved with new hybrid varieties that have sweeter flesh, higher yields, and resistance to common squash diseases such as powdery mildew.

 Recipes that include Dumpling Squash.
 One is easiest, three is harder.

-People have spotted Dumpling Squash using the Specialty Produce app for iPhone and Android.
+Someone shared Dumpling Squash using the Specialty Produce app for iPhone and Android.

-Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
+Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.